 I have completed training as a systemic coach (certified by the International Coach Federation – ICF) and continue to train.
 Since 2017 I have been working as a freelance coach and consultant.
 In

-2021, I went through the one-year advanced training in Identity-Oriented Psychotrauma Therapy (IoPT) & practice for self-encounter with the concern method according to Franz Ruppert and I am on his recommendation list.
+2021, I went through the one-year advanced training in Identity-Oriented Psychotrauma Therapy (IoPT) & practice for self-encounter with the intention method according to Franz Ruppert and I am on his recommendation list.
 This method is the most effective coaching/therapy/supervision tool I know.

 My trauma-focused coaching provides you with the answer to the question: what do I want?
 I support you in strengthening your self-responsibility, stabilizing your healthy self and in your self-efficacy and self-expression.
 This includes your personal biography, experiences, imprints and traumas.
 Together we define your personal goals and your value compass.
 I support you to get out